Now accepting new mentors for our 2018-2019 program, launching November 2018!

 The Center for Women's Entrepreneurial Leadership (CWEL) Mentoring program is an important cornerstone of the work we do to support the advancement of women at Babson College.
-The program is designed to educate our students on the value of developmental relationships and to provide experience in building a personal board of coaches, sponsors, and mentors – all of which are essential for career growth in today's complex work environment.
+The program is designed to educate our students on the value of developmental relationships and empower them to build a personal board of coaches, sponsors, and mentors – all of which are essential for career growth in today's complex work environment.

 Underpinned by Babson’s leading research on mentoring and entrepreneurial leadership development, CWEL offers two program options for one-on-one mentorships delivered at critical points in our student’s tenure at Babson.